-QUALITY AND COST STANDARDS TARGET QUALITY STANDARD RESULT MET QUALITY STANDARD TARGET COST STANDARD RESULT MET COST STANDARD Revenue 100% 100% 1 100% 100% 1

-In matching between Council's database and Land Information Victoria's database, Council continues to perform extremely well, with a match rate of approximately 96.4455%.
+QUALITY AND COST STANDARDS TARGET QUALITY STANDARD RESULT quality Idard TARGET COST STANDARD Revenue 100% 100% 1 100% In matching betwe Information Victor 13/14 a collect is similar to the to perform extrem vious vear to perform extremely well, with a match rate of approximately 96.4455%.
 The matching program also ensures all properties are valued and rated.